 Within Glendale or nearby are headquarters for many well-known companies, including ABC7, Nestlé USA, Inc., IHOP Corporation, The Walt Disney Company and Walt Disney Imagineering, DreamWorks Animation, Baxter BioScience and Forest Lawn Memorial-Parks.

 The Glendale Galleria is one of Southern California’s largest retail shopping malls.
 The Americana at Brand, an upscale retail, entertainment and housing complex, is a major attraction that forms the city’s “town square.”
 With more than two dozen financial-related institutions serving the city, banking plays a major role in the city’s business climate.
 With three outstanding hospitals, Glendale is also known for its exemplary medical care.

 Beyond Glendale’s “downtown core,” smaller businesses serve residents and visitors throughout the community.
 These are located in such neighborhoods as Montrose, La Crescenta, Kenneth Village, Adams Square, Glendale Courtyard (along Glendale Avenue) and other main thoroughfares.

-The city is part owner of Bob Hope Airport, located nearby in the city of Burbank.
+The city is part owner of Hollywood Burbank Airport, located nearby in the city of Burbank.
 With several major airlines now in service, the airport offers direct flights to major hubs across the country and the Pacific Rim.

 Glendale offers many neighborhood choices, from a lively downtown environment to quiet, tree-lined streets with a sense of small-town, suburban living.
 For further information on housing, contact the Glendale Association of Realtors (website….).